Application for trail-o punching and timed control operation

 Clearing Toe Chips

-• If ANT knows your mobile/tablet type, a green marker on the screen helps to indicate the NFC reader position.
+• If ANT knows your mobile/tablet type, a green marker on the screen indicates the NFC reader's position.
 It is placed either approximately in the middle of the device, or at the edge or corner in the arrow direction.
-The chip has to be placed at the reverse side of the device.
+The chip must be placed on the device's reverse side.

 Results Management

-• The Results page shows you all result files saved in the internal storage of the phone/tablet.
-You can review, remove and upload them.
+• The Results page shows all the result files saved in the phone/tablet's internal storage.
+You can review, remove, and upload them.

-• Reviewing result file can be helpful when you need to check some previously recorded result.
-The essential data follows a competitor name, in the result file line.
+• Reviewing the result file can be helpful when you need to check some previously recorded result.
+The essential data follows the competitor name on each line of the result file.

 • The total time is in the 2nd field after the name.